beauty0/Oracle-RentCar-/README.md

  Setting up MYRENTCAR APP with running the first file Createuser.sql file inside this file is the code to create the tablespace called MYRENTCAR_db and its DATAFILE, next to is run the temporary tablespace 'MYRENTCAR_db_tmp' after that you can now ran the
  'create user MYRENTCAR IDENTIFIED BY reca'.
+ The next file to use is the 'Grantprivileges.sql' this file is very important because without it the user cannot connect to the schema inside this file the administrator granted the user'MYRENTCAR ' right to connect to the schema, and right to create a table , procedure, function